consoletree/hexie/README.md

 `hexie "#ffff00"`

-**Note: Be sure to add the hex code inside "# ", else you will be greeted with a ugly error!**
+**Note: Be sure to add the hex code inside "# ", else you will be greeted with an ugly error!**

 If you don't know what a hex color is go to:
     [Wikipedia:Web Colors](https://en.wikipedia.org/wiki/Web_colors)